factorial-io/phabalicious/docs/deploying-artifacts.md

 |---------|-------------|
 | `%context.data.installDir%` | The installation dir, where the app got installed into |
 | `%context.data.targetDir%` | The targetdir, where the app got copied to, which gets committed or synced |

+If `arguments` contains a name, then this named script will be executed.
+It should be available under the global `scripts`-section or on the hosts' scripts section.

 ### message